opalmedapps/opal-app/README.md

  - If building for iOS you may need a developer profile in Apple depending on what you want to do.
 Running in an emulator does not require development profiles.
  - Once the build commands have been run, the project becomes a valid Cordova project, which means you may use any of the [Cordova related cli commands](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/).
    As mentioned above, on Mac, you may need to install cordova globally to access the CLI commands.
- - The build commands for staging and preprod build development apps, while the ones for production build release apps.
+ - Only the build commands containing the word `release` (typically used with the `prod` environment setting) are used to create production-ready application builds.
+All other commands produce builds suited for development.

  The development apps allow debugging, among other security risks such as self-signed certificates.
  To disable them, use the release mode: `cordova build --release --verbose`.
  In particular, prod settings (`prod/config.xml`) and release mode should be used for builds that are sent in for penetration or security testing, to ensure that common security vulnerabilities such as debugging being enabled are not flagged.